erinnaschneider/note-taker/README.md

   * This application uses Express.js to connect the frontend with the backend.

 ## Deployed application
-To access this application, follow the url below: https://rocky-sierra-86737.herokuapp.com/
+To access this application, follow this url: https://rocky-sierra-86737.herokuapp.com/

 ## Screenshot of application